 ## Input Specification

-Process the original SRT subtitle content within the <INPUT> tags, and retain the original sequence number, timecode format (00:00:00,000), and blank lines.
+Process the original SRT subtitle content within the <INPUT> tags, preserving original sequence numbers, timecode format (00:00:00,000), and empty lines.

 <INPUT></INPUT>